gwilczura/observability/README.md

 2. Standard configuration files
 3. appsettings.local.json - custom config file, ignored by git for additional local overrides
 4. KeyVault - using secret from ENV on Azure or Visual Studio credentials on local debug.

+### AppSettings

+Make sure your `ServicePrincipal` setup is correct.
+It's important to understand the order in which configuration is being applied.

+If you have client secret in environmental variable, and then in app settings you keep it as empty string - then it will be an empty string.

+To avoid such override remove the field from JSON completely.

 ### KeyVault